Jump directly to main navigation Jump directly to content

 Office of the High Representative for Bosnia and Herzegovina

-From 24 - 25 September 2025, the Nuremberg Academy in cooperation with the Office of the High Representative for Bosnia and Herzegovina will organise a conference in Sarajevo, Bosnia and Herzegovina focussing on the criminilisation of genocide denial.
-The conference entitled “Criminalising Genocide Denial: Law, Accountability and Prevention” is further supported by the German Foundation for International Legal Cooperation e.V.
+From 24 - 25 September 2025, the Nuremberg Academy in cooperation with the Office of the High Representative for Bosnia and Herzegovina organised a conference in Sarajevo, Bosnia and Herzegovina entitled “Criminalising Genocide Denial: Law, Accountability and Prevention”.
+The conference was further supported by the German Foundation for International Legal Cooperation e.V.
 (IRZ) and TRIAL International.